Terminal-2 icon

 A similar scenario could apply to toll booths, using the location of the terminals used in the card acquisition requests to calculate the amount due.

-Card identifiers
+Card alias

 • Other transaction details.
 For example, transaction date and time.